antreshushin/ECE477_Spring2023_AerialAce/README.md

 For print_progress function:

-	In main call print_progress x number of times where x is number of seconds. print_progress(currDisp, seconds, currTim);
+	In main call print_progress x number of times where x is number of seconds. print_progress(currDisp, seconds, curTim);
-	Where currTim keeps track of which patricular second is calling for a progress bar section
+	Where curTim keeps track of which patricular second is calling for a progress bar section
+		Ex: If seconds = 10; curTim = 0 to 9